aziele/phirbo/README.md

 ```

 This will output two files:
 * `predictions.csv` containing phage-host predictions (i.e., a top score host for each phage).
+See the example output: [example/predictions.csv](example/predictions.csv)
 * `predictions.matrix.csv` containing a matrix of scores between every phage and every host (phages in columns, bacteria in rows).
+See the example output matrix: [example/predictions.matrix.csv](example/predictions.csv.matrix.csv)

 ## Full usage